sadatnedusa/system_design/live_streaming.md

 <img width="2528" alt="image" src="https://github.com/user-attachments/assets/dcb85c27-4775-4ab6-98b0-f1b09b3a9b73">

+### Summary of "Live Streaming Architecture"

+The **Live Streaming Architecture** refers to the comprehensive framework that supports the real-time transmission and delivery of video and audio content over the internet.
+It enables live events (e.g., sports, concerts, webinars) to be streamed to various devices, including browsers, mobile phones, and smart TVs.
+The architecture is composed of multiple components, each with specific roles in ensuring smooth and efficient live streaming.

+#### Key Components:

+1. **Live Event Capture**:
+   - **Recording**: The live event is captured using cameras and microphones, where both video and audio streams are recorded.
+These signals are then converted into digital formats for encoding.

+2. **Encoding**:
+   - **Encoding**: The recorded content is compressed and encoded into a suitable format (e.g., H.264 video and AAC audio).
+The encoded data is usually optimized for different bitrates and resolutions to ensure compatibility with varying network speeds and device capabilities.

+3. **RTMP/RTSP Protocols**:
+   - **RTMP/RTSP**: The encoded stream is then transmitted to the streaming server using Real-Time Messaging Protocol (RTMP) or Real-Time Streaming Protocol (RTSP), which ensures the video can be broadcast to the audience in real-time.

+4. **Streaming Server**:
+   - **Streaming Server Engine**: The streaming server processes the incoming stream, handles requests from clients, and distributes the stream to different endpoints.
+   - **Recording Module**: Stores the live video for later use or on-demand playback.

+5. **Content Storage**:
+   - **Segment Storage/Cloud Storage**: The streaming content is divided into small segments (chunks) for easier and faster delivery, stored on cloud servers or dedicated storage systems.
+Cloud storage ensures scalability and global reach.

+6. **Content Delivery Network (CDN)**:
+   - **CDN Interconnect**: Content is distributed across the globe using a CDN, which caches and serves the content from edge locations closest to end-users.
+This reduces latency and improves delivery speed, ensuring a smooth viewing experience.
+   - **Fastly CDN**: A specialized CDN provider like Fastly can optimize content delivery by using edge servers to quickly serve content to users.

+7. **End-User Devices**:
+   - **Browser/Client Devices**: End users access the stream through web browsers on desktops and laptops, mobile devices, or dedicated streaming players.
+These devices interact with the CDN to retrieve and play the live content in real-time.

+### Flow Overview:

+The general flow starts with the live event being captured, followed by encoding and transmission to the streaming server.
+The server processes and stores the content while distributing it to a CDN.
+The CDN efficiently delivers the content to end-user devices, ensuring minimal delay and high quality across diverse networks and devices.

+---
 ## **Encoding **
 Encoding is a critical process in a streaming project that involves converting raw video and audio files into a digital format suitable for streaming.
 It compresses the media while maintaining acceptable quality, making it feasible to transmit over the internet efficiently.